NathanVaughn/blog.nathanv.me/content/posts/wyze-band-review/index.md

 In the app, this page shows heart rate graphs and you can configure how often heart rate is collected.

-{{< figure src="img/heart-rate-app.jpg" alt="The heart rate screen on the Band and in the Wyze app" caption="The heart rate screen on the Band and in the Wyze app" captionPosition="center" >}}
+{{< figure src="img/heart-rate-app.jpg" alt="The heart rate screen on the Band and in the Wyze app" caption="The heart rate screen on the Band and in the Wyze app"  >}}

 This is quite fun, and works well.
 I enjoy seeing how much my heart rate goes up just playing a tense horror game, or a stressful board game.